Guillawme/rfret/README.md

 Given raw fluorescence data from a FRET binding experiment, you can:

-1. plot all channels (donor, acceptor, FRET) to visually inspect raw data;
+1. plot all channels (donor, acceptor, FRET) to visually inspect raw data and find possible outliers;
 2. average fluorescence values of technical replicates of a same experiment (currently limited to two replicates);
 3. correct FRET signal by subtracting signal from a blank experiment;
-4. guess initial values for the parameters of the quadratic binding equation (`kd`, `fret_min`, `fret_max`);
+4. guess initial values for the parameters of the binding model equation (`kd`, `fret_min`, `fret_max`);
-5. fit the quadratic binding equation to the data;
+5. fit a binding model equation to the data;
 6. report the value of Kd;
 7. plot the corrected FRET signal and the binding curve obtained by fitting the data.

-Eventually, the package will allow to optionally perform steps 2 and 3 in a batch-processing mode.
+Optionally, the package also allows to perform steps 2 and 3 in a batch-processing mode.

 ## Installation